CHINA / DIPLOMACY

 I believe these ties will continue to strengthen.
 The economic prospects for both China and Indonesia are very bright.

-GT: Last year, the Indonesian government said it was planning to launch a visa-free policy with countries including China.
+GT: Last year, the Indonesian government said it was planning to launch a visa-free policy with a number of countries including China.
 How are things going now?

 China is expected to contribute approximately 1.2 million tourists to Indonesia this year, making it a crucial market.
 I have been advocating for this with our fellow ministers, and it is now under final deliberation by our president.
 Hopefully, we will launch this initiative soon.

-GT: Under the Belt and Road Initiative, in which Indonesia plays a very active part, what are the opportunities and potential for cooperation between China and Indonesia in emerging fields, such as green development and artificial Intelligence?
+GT: Under the Belt and Road Initiative, in which Indonesia plays a very active role, what are the opportunities and potential for cooperation between China and Indonesia in emerging fields, such as green development and artificial intelligence?

 Uno: Digital transformation and the green economy are two sectors with immense potential.
 We are witnessing a shift toward blue and green circular economies, which require substantial investment and knowledge transfer.
 The electric vehicle (EV) ecosystem is another area where we see significant opportunities to collaborate with China.

-In addition to high-speed train, we also require other types of infrastructure and product, including new aircraft from China.
+In addition to high-speed trains, we also require other types of infrastructure and products, including new aircraft from China.
 This could potentially reduce the high airfare prices in Indonesia.

 Currently, there are Chinese-made aircraft operating in Indonesia, and I have personally flown on one.
 I think that would be an opportunity for us to work together and create a lot of opportunities.